michlmyers/week-4-game/README.md

 Pro users can probably move on unless they are curious.
 Students may find some usefullness in my layout or functions.

-You can contant me for any questions.
+You can contact me for any questions.
 I am the sole contributor to this as it's my homework.